mzivic7/endcord/configuration.md

     A single character used to draw pointer in tree drop down menus.
 Pointer is used to designate categories and servers.
 - `username_role_colors = True`
     Allow `%username` and `%global_name` to have color of primary role.
+- `ascii_palette = "  ..',;:c*loexkO0XNW#%"`
+    Characters used to draw in terminal.
+From darkest to brightest.
+Same character can be repeated.
+Number of characters is not fixed.
+- `saturation = 1.2`
+    Saturation correction applied to image in order to make colors more visible.
+Adjust if changing `ascii_palette` or color_media_bg.
+- `target_fps = 30`
+    Target framerate when playing videos, high values may result in AV-desyncing and higher CPU usage.
+- `font_scale = 2.25`
+    Font height/width ratio.
+Change if picture dimensions ratio is wrong in terminal.

 ### Colors and attributes
-Colors are configured as 2 or 3 values in a list: `[foreground, background, attribute]`
+Colors are part of the theme, configured as 2 or 3 values in a list: `[foreground, background, attribute]`
 Foreground and background are ANSI [codes](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b#256-colors). -1 is terminal default color.
 Set to None to use terminal default colors.
 Attribute is optional string: `"b"/"bold"`, `"u"/"underline"`, `"i"/"italic"`